-- Decouples the API developers from the implementation details of the operation - Ensures that mainframe APIs meet the business need more closely - Keeps the number of APIs and related definitions under control - Reduces the development effort required - Optimizes performance and network load by limiting the trips to and from the mainframe

-In fact, mainframe integration user experiences generally show that a good guideline is to avoid imposing too much of the API model on the mainframe environment.
+- Decouples the API developers from the implementation details of the operation - Ensures that mainframe APIs meet the business need more closely - Keeps the number of APIs and related definitions under control - Reduces the development effort required - Optimizes performance and network load by limiting the trips to and from the mainframe much of the API model on the mainframe environment.
 As commented earlier, mainframes are different to other platforms; data is often in proprietary formats, XML is almost never used, the skills set is highly specialized and expectations of performance, scalability and reliability are much higher.
 Therefore, the key to API enablement success in mainframe environments is to implement only those APIs that are required to achieve company goals.
 The API middleware should handle as much of the packaging and managing of the various systems of record components as possible, to keep the APIs presented as simple and easy to use as possible.